For which kinds of medicinal products should PSURs be submitted?

 How are RMPs of existing medicinal products or RMP updates submitted?

-RMPs of existing medicinal products, which have not had an RMP previously, and RMP updates are equivalent to variations of the marketing authorisation (section 1.8.2.).
+RMPs of existing medicinal products, which had no RMP previously, and RMP updates are equivalent to variations of the marketing authorisation (section 1.8.2.).

 When should a summary of the pharmacovigilance system be submitted?